 View messages and other content in public channels, private channels, direct messages, and group direct messages that Guru has been added to.

-This allows Guru to unfurl links, respond to bot DM commands (ie. help, create Card, search commands), create cards from messages and threads, etc.
+This permission, known as the history scope, allows Guru to unfurl links, respond to bot DM commands (ie. help, create Card, search commands), create cards from messages and threads, etc.

 View basic information about public channels in your workspace.